gnolang/hackerspace/README.md

 # Hackerspace

+**Disclaimer: This repository is an experimental playground for creative ideas, projects, and collaborations.
+Nothing here is guaranteed to become an official point.
+For official matters, refer to the main repo at https://github.com/gnolang/gno.**

 Welcome to the Hackerspace repository!
 This is a dedicated place for tinkerers, builders, and experimenters to freely explore ideas, track projects, and pursue individual and collaborative initiatives with fewer constraints compared to the main repository.

 ## Goal